microsoft/onefuzz/docs/managing-templates.md

 ```

 As we can see, the tag `area_path` is the value we specified, and because we
-didn't specify `iteration_path` it uses the default from the template.
+didn't specify `iteration_path`, it uses the default from the template.